 Gedney Park in Chappaqua is a popular sledding destination, and a few years ago, the town of New Castle took steps to increase sledding safety, including requiring kids under 18 to wear helmets, adding fences and barriers and re-grading the hill's slope.

 White Plains High School is a good spot if you have a range of ages with you.
 The terrain ranges from gentle hills for tots to steeper slopes for older kids.

 Zinsser Park in Hastings on Hudson is a steep but short hill that's perfect for little daredevils.

 With all the fun and excitement of racing down your favorite hill, let's not forget safety.
 Here are a few tips to help keep everyone safe:

 - Seat children facing forward on the sled.

 - Helmets are recommended, especially for younger kids.

 - Be careful of any loose clothing or scarves that can get tangled in a sled.

 Of course, with so much green space in Westchester (including many fantastic backyards), chances are you don't have to stray far from home to find a great hill to tackle.
 If we missed your favorite sledding spot, let us know on Facebook!
 Happy sledding!

 This post was originally written in 2015 and updated in 2018.
-All photos taken by Mommy Poppins' Marisa Iallonardo.
+All photos by Mommy Poppins' Marisa Iallonardo.